ekchang/AC3.3/lessons/stacks-and-queues/README.md

 elements to one end of a list, and remove elements from that same end.
 This is a form of memory organization that grows in one direction.
 Many embedded memory chips implement a stack as the primary interface to storing and receiving data.
+Stacks are considered the one of the simplest memory forms that can be used to build a computer.

+> **Exercise** Rewrite the palindrome detector, but instead of accepting a Dequeue<Integer>, it will accept a Stack<Integer>.